 Ideal for the hungover, a GMO-free organic farmers’ market takes over Szimpla on Sunday mornings.
-Choose from pork sausages from Hungary’s indigenous mangalicas, organic veg, cottage cheese, jam, honey and peanut butter, all sourced from local farms.
+Choose from pork sausages from Hungary’s indigenous Mangalica, organic veg, cottage cheese, jam, honey and peanut butter, all sourced from local farms.
 The all-you-can-eat brunch offers all this, plus muesli, kifli rolls, fruit juice, tea and coffee for 5,000 HUF (around €15).
-The restaurant upstairs sells beef, chicken, and veggie and vegan burgers, as well as Hungarian ratatouille lecsó.
+The restaurant upstairs sells beef, chicken, veggie and vegan burgers, and Hungarian ratatouille lecsó.